Here are the answers to common inquiries about booking professionals speakers and our approach:

 When should I contact you about my speaker needs?

 5-10 working days to develop a proposal gives us the best chance to identify the best talent.
 We can get you ideas faster, particularly for topics with many experts.
 Less time = less options.
-Ironically, low budgets make it harder to identify talent as the emerging post-pandemic market has boosted fees substantially.
+Ironically, low budgets make it harder to identify talent.

 Do you train or advise aspiring or established speakers?: